dimdenGD/ultimate-express/README.md

 Middlewares and modules that are confirmed to not work:

-- ❌ [express-async-errors](https://npmjs.com/package/express-async-errors) - doesn't work, use `app.set('catch async errors', true)` instead.
+- ❌ [express-async-errors](https://npmjs.com/package/express-async-errors) - doesn't work, use `app.set('catch async errors', true)` instead, or use `version: 5` which handles async errors natively.

 ## Tested view engines